01 of 07

 Sandy Point State Park

 Sandy Point State Park is a 786-acre park located in Anne Arundel County, Maryland on the west side of the Chesapeake Bay Bridge and offers recreational activities including swimming, fishing, crabbing, boating, and windsurfing.
 Sandy Point State Park is a popular destination for families during the summer months.
-Facilities include picnic areas and shelters, showers, restrooms and a food concession.Continue to 5 of 8 below.
+Facilities include picnic areas and shelters, showers, restrooms, a marina store, and boat rentals.Continue to 4 of 7 below.

 Point Lookout State Park